 While most people were winterizing boats and tucking them away for winter hibernation, footers in Florida were out on the water and making the most of the extended season.
-On December 9th, in light of another World Championship’s approaching on the calendar, and after successfully hosting the 40th U.S. Barefoot Nationals on Lake Grew, Polk City, the Southern Region decided to host and sponsor a small standings list tournament.
+On December 9th, in light of another World Championship’s approaching on the calendar, and after successfully hosting the 40th U.S. Barefoot Nationals at Action Water Sports, Lake Grew, Polk City, the Southern Region decided to host and sponsor a small standings list tournament.

 As the name suggested, the 2017 Free-For-All tournament was a free to enter tournament, and the invitation was extended to any and all looking to qualify for the 2018 World Championships, or even just a chance to get out on the water.